 Volunteer helping our staff feeding our cassowarries

-Together with our Indonesian staff, you will work in Cikananga for six days a week from 7 AM to 4 PM, inclusive of a lunch break from 11.30 am to 13.00 pm.
+Together with our Indonesian staff, you will work in the center for six days a week.
+Work hours are from 7 am to 4 pm, inclusive of a lunch break from 11.30 am to 13.00 pm.
 The volunteering program tasks at the center include:

-It is also possible to help with education activities as local schools visit us from time to time, observe veterinary procedures, and if the opportunity presents itself you can help with confiscation or release of the wildlife
+It is also possible to help with education during school visits, observe veterinary procedures, and if the opportunity presents itself, you may be able to help with the confiscation or release of wildlife.

 Volunteer providing food enrichment for our animals

-We try to keep pricing affordable: We firmly believe that an experience with wildlife should be in reach of everyone who wants to learn about wildlife, international and local.
+We try to keep pricing affordable: We firmly believe that an experience with wildlife should be within reach of everyone who wants to learn about wildlife, international and local.
 Please find the current pricing in the PDF volunteer guide below.
-The small profit we make from the program enables us to pay the keepers, maintain the facilities and provide (medical) care for the wildlife animals.
+The small profit we make from the program enables us to pay the keepers, maintain the facilities and provide medical care for the wildlife animals.

-The accommodation is two wooden dormitories with a private corner for every volunteer or intern, and a large cantina with a spectacular view over the rice fields.
+The accommodation is two wooden dormitories with a private area for every volunteer and intern, toilet and washing facilities, and a large canteen with a spectacular view over the rice fields.

 One of the Dormitory